Reno - S. Virginia Street & S. Kietzke Lane

 6139 South Virginia Street – 775-852-8023 – map

 Open Sun-Thur 8am-9pm, Fri-Sat 8am-10pm.
 On Aug 23, 24 and 25, open 8am-midnight.
 One of our favorite places, and very popular among many burners, Whole Foods is the largest healthy food store in the region, with a HUGE variety of high-quality foods, booze, and body products.
 Notably they will have lots of bulk water in 2.5 and 5 gallon sizes, organic and top-notch produce, ready-to-go meals and powders, juices, bulk foods, raw foods, energy bars, imported and domestic delicacies, trail mixes, coconut water, energy drinks, and a huge selection of wines, beers, and spirits.
-They also have a section of fun playa-fashionable clothing and accessories – hats, vests, shirts, pants, dresses, coats, el-wire kits, etc. And of course they will have plenty of bulk water in 2.5 and 5 gallon sizes on the side.
+They also have a section of fun playa-fashionable clothing and accessories — el-wire kits, hats, vests, shirts, pants, dresses, coats, goggles, sunglasses, etc. And pre-orders are highly encouraged (call the store).

-And, finally, a most wonderful thing for last, Whole Foods will also again be part of the Exodus Trash and Recycling Network, having a convenient center to dispose of all of your recyclables and trash.
+And, finally, a most wonderful service for last.
+Whole Foods is also participating in the Exodus Trash and Recycling Network following Burning Man, having a convenient center to dispose of all of your recyclables and trash.
 Recycling is free and trash disposal is available at $5 per 35-gallon trash bag.
-Just PLEASE sort and have your recyclables as clean as possible and removed from bags before depositing in the appropriate containers.
+Recyclables should be clean, sorted, and debagged before depositing in the appropriate containers.
 Bicycles, plastics (SPI 1,2,3,4&5), plastic bags, glass, all metals, paper, cardboard, household batteries, and non-perishable food and water are all welcome.
 Human and other hazardous waste is absolutely prohibited!
 And PLEASE be polite and respectful, as they are providing a TREMENDOUS service to our community, one we should not take for granted.
 All proceeds raised from recyclables will be donated to support new local Black Rock Solar installations, and food and water will be donated to local food banks.
-The center will be open 24/7 from September 1 to September 5.
+The center will be open 24/7 from Aug.
+31 to September 4.

 5035 South McCarran Blvd – 775-826-1621 – map